 Recognition from the Court

 We are tremendously proud of the robust tradition of pro bono service by attorneys in the District of Columbia.
-We applaud those who embrace their ethical obligation, as contained in Rule 6.1 of the D.C.
-Rules of Professional Conduct, to perform at least fifty hours of pro bono work annually (or to contribute to organizations that provide legal representation to those unable to afford counsel).
+We applaud those who embrace their ethical obligation, as contained in Rule 6.1of the D.C.
+Rules of Professional Conduct, to perform at least fifty hours of pro bono work annually (or to contribute financially to organizations that provide legal representation to those unable to afford counsel).
 The District of Columbia is fortunate to have a truly extraordinary cadre of legal services organizations whose attorneys work tirelessly every day to make access to justice a reality.
-But because of the severity and urgency of the need, the dedicated work of pro bono counsel is simply indispensable to our civil justice system.
-It will take all of us, working together, to make our civil justice system accessible to all.
+Because of the severity and urgency of the need, the dedicated work of pro bono counsel is simply indispensable to our civil justice system.
+It will take all of us, working together, to make our civil justice system truly accessible to all.

 District of Columbia Court of Appeals